 The world of marine service and repair is an exciting and fulfilling one.
-These careers provide significant perks, such as the location in an ideal climate and the ability to work outside and on the water frequently.
-But one of the unsung benefits of a career as a marine technician is the being able to work on a wide variety of boats and marine vessels.
+These careers provide significant perks, such as a location in an ideal climate and the ability to work outside and on the water frequently.
+However, one of the unsung benefits of a career as a marine technician is being able to work on a wide variety of watercraft and marine vessels.

-Students enrolled in a Marine Service Technology program receive hands-own training that can prepare them for a number of careers in the marine world, but it can also get them ready to work on a number of different boats.
+Students enrolled in a marine mechanic school can receive hands-on training that can prepare them for a number of careers in the marine world, but it can also get them ready to work on a number of different boats.
 You can read on to learn about a few of the types of boats professional marine technicians work on and improve.

 Sport Fishing Boats